owlike/genson/website/Documentation/UserGuide.md

 **Remark** that if in AddressGroup we were using Address type instead of the concrete type, the serialized json wouldn't contain the street property.
-Indeed it would have been ser/de using Address type, using the runtime type can be enable via {% highlight java nowrap %}builder.useRuntimeType(true){% endhighlight %}
+Indeed it would have been ser/de using Address type, using the runtime type can be enable via {% highlight java nowrap %}new GensonBuilder().useRuntimeType(true){% endhighlight %}.

 ##Polymorphic types

 Another nice feature of Genson is its ability to deserialize an object serialized with Genson back to its concrete type.
-Lets now change a bit the previous example.
-AddressGroup will use Address type instead of the concrete type, the serialized json would not contain the street property anymore.
-Indeed it would serialize the content of Container using Address type and not EuropeanAddress, so lets enable runtime type usage.
+Lets now enable runtime type resolution and serialize a Container of EuropeanAddress and then deserialize it back.

 {% highlight java %}
 // lets also enable runtime type usage
 Genson genson = new GensonBuilder().useRuntimeType(true).create();

-AddressGroup result = genson.deserialize(json, AddressGroup.class);

-public class AddressGroup {
-  public final Container<? extends Address> addressGroup;
-  public AddressGroup(Container<? extends Address> addressGroup) {
-    this.addressGroup = addressGroup;
-  }
-}
+Container<Address> addressContainer = new Container<Address>(
+    Arrays.asList(new EuropeanAddress("Champs Elysees", 1, "Paris")))
+  );

+// As we enabled runtime type resolution the street property will be serialized
+// {"values":[{"building":1,"city":"Paris","street":"Champs Elysees"}]}
+String json = genson.serialize(addressContainer);

+// however when we deserialize Genson does not have enough type information.
+// It will expand the content of the array to Address and not EuropeanAddress Container<? extends Address> result = genson.deserialize(json, Container.class);
 {% endhighlight %}

-The deserialized result will contain addresses and not european addresses.
-Why?
-Because Genson does not have more information about the type except that it is an Address.
+Of course in the previous example we could have deserialized to a {% highlight java nowrap %}new GenericType<Container<EuropeanAddress>>(){% endhighlight %}, but if there were multiple implementations of Address or just mixed EuropeanAddress and Address instances, you won't get the correct result.

-There are two kind of solutions to this problem: add information in the class with an annotation for example that would tell what the concrete type is or store in the serialized json the information about the concrete type.
-In Genson the second approach is implemented via a metadata mechanism that will serialize class name + package during serialization and use it when deserializing back.
+The solution to this problem is to store in the serialized json the information about the concrete type.
+In Genson it is implemented via a metadata mechanism that will serialize class name + package during serialization and use it when deserializing back.